Question Time British National Party controversy: BackgroundQuestion Time is the flagship BBC Television political panel show, which began in 1979. The weekly show, then hosted by David Dimbleby since 1994, takes place at locations around the country. Questions from a local audience are directed to a panel of invited guests, usually consisting of British politicians, alongside other public figures. The topics for debate during the programme are loosely defined by "set-piece" questions from pre-selected audience members. For each topic, the question is answered by each panel member in turn, followed by supplementary questions on the topic, time permitting. The show is pre-recorded a few hours before being broadcast, and it is stressed by Dimbleby as the programme starts, that the panellists have no previous knowledge of the content of the questions.

 The British National Party (BNP) is a far right minority party in Britain founded by John Tyndall in 1982.
 The leader of the party at the time was Nick Griffin, elected as one of the eight MEPs in the North West England constituency, although he has since resigned as party leader.
 At the time of the programme, the BNP won 943,598 votes and two seats in the UK's 2009 European Parliament elections in June, where a total of 72 seats were contested.
-The BNP polled 6.26% of the national vote of 15,625,823 (from an electorate of 45,315,669), making it the sixth ranked party, behind the Conservatives (27.7%), United Kingdom Independence Party (16.5%), Labour (15.7%), Liberal Democrats (13.7%) and the Green Party (8.6%).
+The BNP polled 6.26% of the national vote of 15,625,823 (from an electorate of 45,315,669), making it the sixth ranked party, behind the Conservatives (27.7%), UK Independence Party (16.5%), Labour (15.7%), Liberal Democrats (13.7%) and the Green Party (8.6%).
 The result represented a 1.3 percentage point increase on its previous performance.
 Since then, support for the party has declined significantly, allegedly due "to internal splits and the rise of UKIP".

 At the time of the programme the BNP held one seat on the London Assembly and council seats in four London boroughs; it was the second party in the London Borough of Barking and Dagenham.

 BBC policy

 Coverage of the BNP

-Griffin had already appeared on other BBC shows, including The Andrew Marr Show on BBC One and The World at One on BBC Radio 4.
+Nick Griffin had already appeared on other BBC shows, including The Andrew Marr Show on BBC One and The World at One on BBC Radio 4.
 No BNP representative had ever appeared on Question Time before, but following the European election performance, this stance was reviewed.
-The possibility of an appearance on Question Time by Nick Griffin was publicly announced by the BBC in early September.
+The possibility of an appearance on Question Time by Griffin was publicly announced by the BBC in early September.
 That month, James Macintyre of the New Statesman who was a former Question Time producer, said that Mentorn, the independent production company responsible for Question Time, had been proposing an appearance by Griffin over the previous two years.
 The Independent gave credit to the BBC for resisting "the naïve showbiz instincts" of executives at Mentorn, who may have wanted "what Peter Hain calls a 'beanfest' for reasons well removed from the BBC's charter obligations."

-On 21 October, the day before the broadcast, the BBC Director-General, Mark Thompson, wrote an article for The Guardian entitled 'Keeping Nick Griffin off air is a job for parliament, not the BBC'.
-He said that those arguing for the BNP to be excluded from the programme were making the case for censorship, which was a matter for the government and not the BBC.
+On 21 October, the day before the broadcast, the BBC Director-General, Mark Thompson, wrote an article for The Guardian entitled "Keeping Nick Griffin off air is a job for parliament, not the BBC".
+He said that those arguing for the BNP to be excluded from the programme were making the case for censorship.
 He explained the BBC's decision: